 It was previously run by Research Autism, the only UK charity exclusively dedicated to research into interventions in autism.

 This site has been designed to provide you with information about autism and related issues.

 It has also been designed to act as a gateway to some of the other resources on autism, both here in the UK and overseas.

 This website has NOT been designed

 We regret that we cannot advise you which intervention, if any, you should use.
-Each person with autism is different, with different needs and abilities.
+Each person on the autism specgtrum is different, with different needs and abilities.